wonderingmark123/bsePopbin/Python/README_utils.md

 ## DELallrbwind

-Caculate the Binary Star forming rate of this program
+Calculate the Binary Star forming rate of this program
 ### Parameters

 all_rb: 2-D array, original data of Roche-lobe binaries obtained from Fortran0415 ``popbin_mine.f`` program.

 all_wind: 2-D array, original data of Wind Roche-lobe binaries obtained from Fortran0415 ``popbin_mine.f`` program.

-minLx: float or double, minimum luminosity of selection. (default: 39) CHAbeamingFlag=False , eddfac=1e4,
+minLx: float or double, minimum luminosity of selection. (default: 39)
-DELtmax = 200,
-MaxDuration = 1

 CHAbeamingFlag: bool, Whether changing beaming mode.
 ABANDONED! (default: False)

 eddfac: double, Maximum edding factor of selection (default: 1e4)

 DELtmax: float, Maximum evolution time of selection (default: 200 for Ring Galaxies)

 MaxDuration: float, Maximum stage duration of selection.
 In other words, the duration between two row of original bcm array in bse may be longer than several million year which is unrealiable for rapid mass transfer. (default: 1)

 ### Returns

 RLselected: 2-D array, Selected array

 Windseleted: 2-D array, Selected array

 ### Criterion